 Do I need to unlock my phone to use a travel eSIM?

-Yes, in most cases your device must be unlocked by the carrier to use an eSIM from a different provider.
-If you bought the phone directly (without a carrier contract) or it has been with your carrier for more than two years, it is probably already unlocked.
+Yes, in most cases, your device must be carrier-unlocked to use an eSIM from a different provider.
+If you bought the phone directly (without a carrier contract) or have had it with your carrier for more than two years, it's likely already unlocked.

 Does eSIM offer the same speed as a local SIM?

-What happens if I lose coverage with my eSIM in a rural area?
+What if I lose coverage with my eSIM in a rural area?

-The same thing as with any SIM: you depend on the coverage of the network you are connected to while roaming.
-In very rural areas, a local SIM from the dominant operator in that country may have better coverage.
-If you travel to remote areas, research which local operator has the best coverage there and check if your eSIM includes it.
+The same thing as with any SIM: you depend on the coverage of the network you're connected to via roaming.
+In very rural areas, a local SIM from the dominant operator in that country might have better coverage.
+If you're traveling to remote areas, research which local operator has the best coverage there and check if your eSIM includes it.